motezuki/ormtemplate/README.md

-# ormtemplate
+# ORM Template

-Template repository for Django ORM and PostgreSQL
+Template repository for Django Object Relation Model (ORM) to access databases in PostreSQL